nishant5790/aion-ai-research/backend/README.md

-# AI Report Gen v0.2.1
+# Aion AI Research — Backend

-An AI-powered research agent built with FastAPI, LangChain / LangGraph, and Qdrant.
-The system accepts user queries, checks a vector-based RAG cache for prior results, and — on a cache miss — fires an async streaming Gemini ReAct agent that emits step-by-step progress updates as it gathers data from multiple external sources.
+A FastAPI + LangGraph multi-agent research backend.
+The system accepts user queries, checks a Qdrant RAG cache for prior results, and — on a cache miss — runs an async streaming **LangGraph workflow** that fans out to specialized sub-agents (data collection, statistics, citation, web research, latest news), aggregates their findings, drafts a Markdown report, validates references, finalizes charts/images, and (for deep-research queries) compiles a LaTeX research paper to PDF.

 ---